 From the Lakes of Killarney to the leafy valleys of Kerry, from the whisky distillery in Cobh to the Irish pubs, southern Ireland’s character and beautiful landscapes are just irresistible.

 The Irish airline AerLingus operates seasonnal direct flights between Rennes and Cork in the summer.
-On 2017, direct flights will be operated from May 27th every Saturdays and from June 28th every Wednesdays.
+On 2018, direct flights will be operated from May 26th to September 8th every Saturdays and from June 27th to September 5th every Wednesdays.

-Direct flights are already on sale until 2017, August 12th on www.aerlingus.com.
+Direct flights are already on sale on www.aerlingus.com.